fetchrobotics/docs/source/indigo_to_melodic.rst

    all in ``/etc/ros/[indigo|melodic]/``
 #.
 Files relating to your research work
 #.
 A record of what packages you installed for ROS Indigo
 #.
+Udev rules created for additional hardware (e.g. sensors) added to your robot
+#.
 Network hardware configuration (for troubleshooting)

 Below, we assume that after logging into the robot (e.g. via `ssh`) you back up